trust-exploit-chain/op_admin/README.md

 ​🚫 TROUBLESHOOTING / NOOB DETECTION:
 ​If it still doesn't work: You are probably using a Rootless jailbreak.
 This tweak is compiled strictly for Rootful.
 Go away or make your own rootless build.
 Ha-Ha! 🙄🤓🤣
 ​Make sure you have ElleKit installed from the official ElleKitSpace repository so the hooks can latch onto the Unity Framework dynamically.

+# ©️ trust-exploit-chain 2026.06.15

+# copyright This game project will not be offered to me.

+This tweak project is not intended for commercial purposes; it was created solely for entertainment purposes in compliance with Korean copyright laws.